 Multi-passes, discount cards and other ways to save on skiing

-So how can you save on lift tickets this season?
-As they do each year, the Alberta and B.C. ski resorts are offering up various loyalty cards, season pass perks and direct-to-lift apps to tempt you to ski and board at their resorts.
-Figuring out which one is right for you can be a chore but don’t worry, we’ve got you covered.
-It’s a bit messy but in the end, it all boils down to a few things: how many days you plan to ski or snowboard, how loyal you are to one resort and how much you want to spend.
+Getting the most out of your ski budget is the objective.
+The math can be a bit messy but in the end, it all boils down to a few things: how many days you plan to ski/board, how loyal you are to one resort and how much you want to spend.

 The Mega Cards